-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like GEM Recovery Systems for millions of clients nationwide.
+The most effective way to deal with GEM Recovery Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like GEM Recovery Systems on behalf of their clients.

 Will GEM Recovery Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with GEM Recovery Systems again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with GEM Recovery Systems again.

 GEM Recovery Systems Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-It’s because they often report accounts inaccurately and/or for harassment.
+Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you are being harassed by GEM Recovery Systems, you should also consider filing a complaint.